Fronius LogoFronius Mobile Logo

 Information on the device

-Technical data and markings are provided on the Fronius Backup Switch.
+Technical data and markings are present on the Fronius Backup Switch.
 They must not be removed or painted over.

 Markings